dblock/strava-ruby-client/UPGRADING.md

 - Dropping `Activity` attribute `type` and `type_emoji` in favor of `sport_type` and `sport_type_emoji`.
 Creating or updating an `Activity` requires you to use `sport_type` instead of `type`, as refered in the [README](README.md#create-an-activity).
 For details visit the official [Strava docs: Create Activity](https://developers.strava.com/docs/reference/#api-Activities-createActivity) and the entry from June 15, 2022 in [Strava's V3 API Changelog](https://developers.strava.com/docs/changelog/).
 - Uploading a file using `create_upload` requires you to check its process, using `client.updload('your-unique-upload-id')`.
 A successful upload does just mean, that the file was accepted.
 The Processing of the file is an independent process on Strava's side.
 From now on, `client.updload('your-unique-upload-id')` will raise `Strava::Errors::UploadError`, if Strava failed processing the file, e.g. it being a duplicate.
+- Exceeded Ratelimits (HTTP Status: 429) do now raise a customized Error `Strava::Errors::RatelimitError`.
+You can use the `Strava::Api::Ratelimit` object coming with the error, for further inspection of your current ratelimits.

 ### Upgrading to >= 1.0.0